HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="median-image-weight.png",
-  caption="Median image weight",
+  caption="Median image weight.",
-  description="Bar chart represents median image weights", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=707866311&format=interactive", sheets_gid="984097158",
+  description="Bar chart represents median image weights for the top 5 measured SSGs.
+Next.js is 62 for desktop and 465 for mobile, Nuxt.js is 89 and 645 respectively, Gatsby is 45 and 454, Hugo is 30 and 522, and finally Jekyll is 17 and 295.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=707866311&format=interactive",
+  sheets_gid="984097158",
   sql_file="resource_weights.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 Nuxt.js has the highest value at 645 KB.
 Hugo is next with 522 KN.
 Next.js and Gatsby are almost the same at 465 KB and 545 KB respectively.
 Jekyll has the lowest value at 295 KB.